 Time to get the kids out for a ride and test their endless pedal power?
 We've got two great family-friendly rides for you to try!

 Don't miss the flat, wide, traffic-free Kedron Brook Bikeway, which links Everton Park, Stafford, Grange, Gordon Park, Lutwyche, Kedron, Kalinga and Toombul.
 It's fun for a short pedal about the suburbs, or ride the full 19 kilometre length of the bikeway.
-There are playgrounds to stop off along the way.
+There is plenty to take in along the way.

 Another great option is the new Lores Bonney Riverwalk, reaching along the river from Bretts Wharf to Cameron Rocks Reserve.
 Named after Brisbane's aviation pioneer Maude 'Lores' Bonney, this 1.2 kilometre bike path has dedicated lanes for two-way bike traffic, meaning the kids will have fewer obstacles as they learn to wrangle the handlebars along the way.